andrewacashner/hearingfaithms/chapters/chapter-2.md

 (chubby), and hears *profeta* (prophet) as *estafeta* (mailman).

 [^Christmas-tropes]:
-See the next chapter for a discussion of such classic tropes of Christmas preaching in villancicos.
+See chapter `ref:ch:Padilla-Voces` for a discussion of such classic tropes of Christmas preaching in villancicos.
 <!-- or some sources here -->

 His supposed learning in the humanities leads only to confusion.